marcelosevergnini-dico/appcenter-github-action-delete-extensions/README.md

 # diconium Cariad Actions
-## AppCenter Extensions - Range Delete Action
+## AppCenter Extensions - Delete Distributions Action
 ### Delete distributions extension from the Official AppCenter Github Actions

 This action iterates an input range for App Center distributions and deletes it